OISF/suricata/README.md

 __Q: the compiler/code analyser/tool is wrong, what now?__

 A: To assist in the automation of the QA, we're not accepting warnings or errors to stay.
-In some cases this could mean that we add a suppression if the tool supports that (e.g. valgrind, DrMemory).
+In some cases this could mean that we add a suppression if the tool supports that (e.g. Valgrind, Dr. Memory).
 Some warnings can be disabled.
-In some exceptional cases the only 'solution' is to refactor the code to work around a static code checker limitation false positive.
+In some exceptional cases the only "solution" is to refactor the code to work around a static code checker limitation false positive.
 While frustrating, we prefer this over leaving warnings in the output.
 Warnings tend to get ignored and then increase risk of hiding other warnings.

-__Q: I think your QA test is wrong__
+__Q: I think your QA test is wrong.__

 A: If you really think it is, we can discuss how to improve it.
 But don't come to this conclusion too quickly, more often it's the code that turns out to be wrong.

-__Q: do you require signing of a contributor license agreement?__
+__Q: Do you require signing of a contributor license agreement?__

 A: Yes, we do this to keep the ownership of Suricata in one hand: the Open Information Security Foundation.
 See http://suricata.io/about/open-source/ and http://suricata.io/about/contribution-agreement/